Accessing PHP documentation using 'pman'

 I’m feeling lucky

-As an extra goody to get acquainted with as many functions as possible I have created a simple bash script, though a very crude implementation, which randomly selects a PHP manual page and displays it.
+As an extra treat to get acquainted with as many functions as possible, I have created a simple bash script.
+Although it is a very crude implementation, it randomly selects a PHP manual page and displays it.

 function rpman() {